 - Be Kind – An addiction stems from poor mental health, trauma, and stressful situations.
 You need to ensure that your words don’t coerce the individual or you might do more harm than good.
 Let your actions show kindness so that the individual can begin to trust you with their problems.

-- Listen – If you want to guide the person towards getting a drug treatment, you must listen to them too.
-Active listening can offer much support to a troubled individual so that they don’t need to reach for drugs to feel better.
+- Listen – If you want to guide the person towards getting drug treatment, you must listen to them too.
+Active listening can offer much support to troubled individuals so that they don’t need to reach for drugs to feel better.

 - Don’t be Ignorant – Listening will help you understand the person’s problems.
 You must ensure that you don’t press on those pain points, or else you will turn into an enabler rather than a supporter.

 - Show Your Love – A person suffering from addiction might not listen to you, but they will notice your actions.
 When you show your love through actions, they will come closer to you.
 Tough love does not work in such a scenario.
 This will only drive them away from you and closer to substances.